rimas-kudelis/Payum/docs/paypal/express-checkout/recurring-payments-basics.md

 ---

-# Paypal Express Checkout.
+# PayPal Express Checkout.
 Recurring payments basics.

 In this chapter we describe the basic steps you have to follow to set up recurring payments.
 We will use weather subscription as example.